earthly/website/blog/_posts/2021-09-22-awk-examples.md

 <div class="notice--info">
 **Side Note: NF and NR**

-`$NF` seems like a unusual name for printing the last column , right?
+`$NF` seems like an unusual name for printing the last column , right?
-But `NF` is actually a variable holding the *Number of Fields* in a record.
-I am just using its value as an index to refer to the last field.
+But actually, `NF` is a variable holding the *Number of Fields* in a record.
+So I'm just using its value as an index to refer to the last field.

 I can print the actual value like this:
 ``` bash